Pablo Neruda: Literary career

 In 1921, at the age of 16, Neruda moved to Santiago to study French at the Universidad de Chile with the intention of becoming a teacher.
 However, he soon devoted all his time to writing poems, and with the help of well-known writer Eduardo Barrios, he managed to meet and impress Don Carlos George Nascimento, the most important publisher in Chile at the time.
-In 1923, his first volume of verse, Crepusculario (Book of Twilights), was published by Editorial Nascimento, followed the next year by Veinte poemas de amor y una canción desesperada (Twenty Love Poems and A Desperate Song), a collection of love poems that was controversial for its eroticism, especially considering its author's young age.
+In 1923, his first volume of verse, Crepusculario (Book of Twilights), was published by Editorial Nascimento, followed the next year by Veinte poemas de amor y una canción desesperada (Twenty Love Poems and a song of despair), a collection of love poems that was controversial for its eroticism, especially considering its author's young age.
 Both works were critically acclaimed and have been translated into many languages.
 A second edition of Veinte poemas appeared in 1932.
 In the years since its publication, millions of copies have been sold, and it became Neruda's best-known work.
 Almost 100 years later, Veinte Poemas is still the best-selling poetry book in the Spanish language.
 By the age of 20, Neruda had established an international reputation as a poet but faced poverty.

 In 1926, Neruda published the collection tentativa del hombre infinito (venture of the infinite man) and the novel El habitante y su esperanza (The Inhabitant and His Hope).
-In 1927, out of financial desperation, he took an honorary consulship in Rangoon, the capital of the British colony of Burma, then administered from New Delhi as a province of British India.
-Later, mired in isolation and loneliness, he worked in Colombo (Ceylon), Batavia (Java), and Singapore.
+In 1927, out of financial desperation, he took an honorary consulship in Rangoon, the capital of British-ruled Burma, then administered from New Delhi as a province of British India.
+Later, mired in isolation and loneliness, he worked in Colombo, Batavia and Singapore.
 In Batavia the following year, he met and married his first wife, a Dutch bank employee known as Maruca.
 While he was in the diplomatic service, Neruda read large amounts of verse, experimented with many different poetic forms, and wrote the first two volumes of Residencia en la Tierra, which include many surrealist poems.